elusivecodes/FrostColor/README.md

 #### From RGB

+- `red` is a number between 0 and 255.
-Colors can created using the following syntax, where `red`, `green` and `blue` are values between 0 and 255, and `alpha` is a value between 0 and 1.
+- `green` is a number between 0 and 255.
+- `blue` is a number between 0 and 255.

-If the `alpha` argument is omitted, a default value of 1 will be used (opaque).
+- `alpha` is a number between 0 and 1, and will default to 1 if it is omitted.

 ```javascript
 const color = new Color(red, green, blue, alpha);